 BCAA's 500 mg Supplement

-They also have an impact on glutamine metabolism.
-Athletes who took BCAA supplements had plasma glutamine levels that were almost identical before and after a competition, while in those who did not supplement, levels dropped by 22.8%.
+- They have an impact on glutamine metabolism: athletes who took BCAA supplements had plasma glutamine levels that were almost identical before and after a competition, while in those who did not supplement, levels dropped by 22.8%.

-BCAAs also seem to benefit sedentary individuals, by regulating the influx of tryptophan in the brain and so helping to prevent central fatigue.
+- BCAAs also seems to benefit sedentary individuals, by regulating the influx of tryptophan in the brain and so helping to prevent central fatigue.

 |Daily serving: 3 capsules